CleverRaven/Cataclysm-DDA/doc/development_process.md

 1. It's quite rare for a simple, reasonable contribution to be rejected or reverted.
 For larger projects, you might want to get more experience with the project or clear it with a developer first.
 2. If it sounds like your small job is being turned into a big unmanageable job, check if the ideas being thrown around are things *you* have to do, or just people getting excited.
 Usually it's just excitement, it means you have a cool idea but not that you need to do a bunch more stuff.
 3. If you're getting negative feedback or being told you have to do something a certain way, make sure it's someone with authority before you start feeling discouraged.
 4. Please don't take it personally if a developer gives you a short, gruff answer.
-Tone doesn't convey well in text, but the intent is to be completely clear and matter-of-fact.
+Tone doesn't convey well in text, but the intent is to be completely clear and matter-of-fact, not to be unkind.

 ### What if my contributions aren't accepted?